 A stakeholder is anyone, internal or external to an organisation that has an interest in a project or will be affected by its deliverables.

-The Statement of Work is the bible for the work the project must produce.
-The SOW is a key governance tool whether it is being used to direct work for a vendor or contractor, or used to direct the work internally, the SOW must contain a description of all the work that is expected.
+The bible for the work the project must produce.
+The SoW is a key governance tool whether it is being used to direct work for a vendor or contractor, or used to direct the work internally, the SoW must contain a description of all the work that is expected.

 The type of procrastination students are prone to when facing a test or exam, typically leaving their revision until the last minute no matter how much time they had to prepare.

 A strategic planning tool used to evaluate the strengths, weaknesses, opportunities and threats to a project.
 It involves specifying the objective of the project and identifying the internal and external factors that are favourable and unfavourable to achieving that objective.

 Total Cost of Ownership (TCO) is an estimate of all direct and indirect costs associated with an asset or acquisition over its entire life.

 A management philosophy that views any manageable system as being limited in achieving more of its goals by a very small number of constraints.

 The specification of software tests that are conducted from the end user perspective.
 Use cases focus on operating the software as an end user would during their day-to-day activities.

 A sequential development process, in which development flows steadily downwards (like a waterfall) through the phases of initiation, analysis, design, build, test and maintenance.
 To follow the waterfall model, you move from one phase to the next sequentially, with no overlapping or iterative steps.

 A hierarchical decomposition of the deliverables needed to complete a project.
 It breaks the deliverables down into manageable work packages that can be scheduled, costed and have resources assigned to them.